How long should I warm up for?

 Jogging and cycling move your joints through short ranges of motion and require the same muscles to contract in the same way for long periods of time.
 Warming up thoroughly (by moving the whole body through full ranges of motion) gives you the chance to work on mobility and offset potential overuse issues.

-I only have ever have three minutes warm up before 5-a-side football, what should I do?
+I only have three minutes warm up before 5-a-side football, what should I do?

 Show up earlier?
 Failing that, get yourself moving by doing something like 30 seconds of:

 - Light forward and backwards running with sidesteps and changes of direction

 - Bodyweight squats and leg swings (like a soccer kick)

 - Shoulder swings (whilst running), torso rotations and hip circles

 - Passing, dribbling and shooting the soccer ball with gradually increasing intensity

 Doing the above will get you about as warmed up as you can be in three minutes.
 If you’re interested in football fitness, check out soccer strength and conditioning.

 If I just want to get a sweet swell on my Chest and Biceps do I even need to warm up bro?

 Hi Brucey, thanks for the question.
 Yes you do need to warm up bro.